lgonzalezrouco/pti/blockchain/README.md

 ### 2.1 Install the environment

-You will need python3.6.
+You will need python3.6 or higher.
 Check if it is installed and install it if needed.

     python3 --version